jeffswartz/opentok-hls-layout/README.md

 4. In the "main" client, click a radio button in the top of the page to change the layout class.

+5. Click a stream that is not the "focus" (one of the smaller streams) to set it as the focus stream (in the layout).
+The best fit layout has no focus stream.

 Before starting the app, you can configure the layout to be used by setting the `LAYOUT_TYPE` property in the index.js file.